On the number density of "direct collapse" black hole seeds: Method

 in units of $10^{-21}\, \rm{erg \, s^{-1}\, cm^{-2}\, Hz^{-1}\, sr^{-1}}$, with $\dot{\rho}_{\star,II}=10^{-3}\, \rm{M_{\odot}\,yr^{-1}Mpc^{-3}}$ for the star formation rate (constant with time).
 The background radiation intensity, however, is negligible compared to the local radiation intensity:

 in units of $10^{-21}\, \rm{erg \, s^{-1}\, cm^{-2}\, Hz^{-1}\, sr^{-1}}$, with $\rm{r}$ the distance between the source and the region where we compute the radiation and $\rm{m}$ the mass of the star.
 In the following, $\rm{J_{LW, crit}}$ refers to the critical value of $\rm{J_{LW,local,II}}$ in units of $10^{-21}\, \rm{erg \, s^{-1}\, cm^{-2}\, Hz^{-1}\, sr^{-1}}$, which we simplify in $\rm{J_{LW}}$.
 In this study, as we will consider radiation intensity thresholds much above the background level, we do not include the background component to the radiation intensity, which would be negligible compared to the spatially varying component.
 We have also not included radiation produced by Pop~III stars, as their contribution to DCBH formation is highly subdominant compared to the Pop~II population (see A12 and A14).

 In this work, we do not include self-shielding by molecular hydrogen, self-shielding of halos could decrease the number density of DCBH regions we find in the following sections.
+We mimic reionization by adding a uniform UV background, and we do not add any additional ionizing radiation in the post-processing analysis. \citet{Johnson14}, using a zoom-in simulation of a $10^{7} \,\rm{M_{\odot}}$ halo, show that ionizing radiation has an effect only before the beginning of the collapse of the inner part of halos, and gas infall and accretion in the center can be decreased, which delays collapse, and favours molecular hydrogen formation.
+In this case, star formation instead of DCBH formation should occur. \citet{Johnson14}, however, show that the fraction of halos affected by this process is very small.